crolang-p2p/examples-crolang-p2p-broker/README.md

 [consider using a TURN server](https://medium.com/@nerdchacha/what-are-stun-and-turn-servers-and-why-do-we-need-them-in-webrtc-9d5b8f96b338).

 ### Extended architecture
+(See [Running the extended example](#running-the-extended-example) for instructions on how to run this architecture example)

 This repository provides an example of a more complex setup in the [docker-compose.yml](./docker-compose.yml) file.

 As you can see, the docker compose file specifies the following services: